Journal

 The IECMH Consultation Cost Calculator is designed for IECMH consultants, program managers and administrators and others involved in supporting, designing and managing IECMH consultation programs.
 This tool helps estimate the true costs of providing essential services and supports for infants, toddlers, young children, and their families, offering evidence-based and accurate projections for IECMH consultation.

-Children’s Funding Project (CFP), in partnership with ZERO TO THREE will provide a series of three tailored webinars to dive deeper into answering the three key questions of strategic public financing.
+Children’s Funding Project (CFP), in partnership with ZERO TO THREE lead this series of three tailored webinars to dive deeper into answering the three key questions of strategic public financing.

 Alabama, New Mexico, South Carolina, Tennessee, and Washington, DC are just a sample of the Cohort 2 states (and 1 district) that have designed and successfully moved IECMH policy.